South Cicero Avenue and Ford City Drive

 Peacock Alley, which had become populated by "head shops" and local mom & pop-type stores, was renovated, retenanted and renamed The Connection.
 By this time, the Venture space in the North Mall was vacant.
 It re-opened, as a (94,000 square foot) Sears, on April 5, 1989.

 The Wieboldt's chain had gone out of business in July 1987.
 The FORD CITY location was divided into thirty-one stores.
 A (156,000 square foot) section was fashioned into a Chicago-based Carson Pirie Scott (a.k.a.
 "Carson's").
-This store welcomed its first shoppers on August 5, 1989.
+This store welcomed first shoppers on August 5, 1989.
 The renovation of FORD CITY MALL wrapped up in October 1989.
 The facility now encompassed approximately 1,390,000 leasable square feet with 173 retail spaces.
 Plans for a new Southwest Wing, which was to be anchored by Marshall Field's, had been abandoned.

-By the 21st century, tenants in the North Mall section included Marshalls (in the old twin cinema spot) and Old Navy (in the former bowling alley).
+By the 21st century, tenants in the North Mall section included Marshalls (in the old twin cinema spot) and Old Navy (in a former bowling alley).
 Sears was shuttered in July 2010 and replaced by Conway Fashion Discount.

 There had been talk of extending the Chicago Transit Authority's "L Train" system to FORD CITY MALL for some years.
 However, the 2.2 route mile Midway-to-Ford City Orange Line extension project was put on indefinite hold in 2011.